cabbage3docs

 Behavior:

-You can also call Cabbage.sendChannelData(channel, data, vscode) directly for non-automatable data:
+For most use cases, sendControlData() is the recommended API as it automatically handles routing.
+However, you can also call Cabbage.sendChannelData(channel, data, vscode) directly for non-automatable data:

 Cabbage.sendChannelData("myStringChannel", "hello", this.vscode);